CliffordAnderson/Personal-IVR/README.md

 ###Configuration

 The application requires two XML configuration files.
-These files should be placed in a database inside BaseX titled "Twilio".
+These files should be placed in a BaseX database titled "Twilio".

 The first file ("auth.xml") contains your Twilio username, password, and phone number.